Geodan/pg2b3dm/styling.md

 (230, 0, 128, 0)

 So Diffuse Red = 230, Diffuse Green = 0, Diffuse Blue = 128, Alpha = 0

+### AlphaMode

+It is possible to specify glTF material alphaMode property (see: https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#alpha-coverage) using `--default_alpha_mode` option for all materials.
+By default it is set to OPAQUE.
+Other options are BLEND and MASK.
+Using non OPAQUE default alpha mode for all materials might affect rendering performance.
+It should be used only when most of the materials have alpha value different than 1.

 ### Remarks